Peter Foster: 2003 Ireland deportation

 Foster had also spent time living with his mother in Malahide, north of Dublin, in the Republic of Ireland in 2002, selling slimming pills called TRIMit through a company called Bellethos and asking investors to buy franchise rights for €200,000.
 The Criminal Assets Bureau (CAB) began investigating him after Australian authorities started proceedings to freeze his assets over frauds involving slimming pills.
 The CAB liaised with the Serious Fraud Office to examine bank accounts to see if Foster owned them.
-Foster was deported from Republic of Ireland to Australia in 2003 because of his 1996 UK conviction for fraud.
+Foster was deported from the Republic of Ireland to Australia in 2003 because of his 1996 UK conviction for fraud.

 Activity in Australia 2003 to 2006

 Chaste Corporation and 2005 penalties

 On Foster's return from Ireland in 2003, the ACCC moved to freeze his assets and seize his passport over an investigation into the Chaste Corporation and its sale of bogus TRIMit weight loss pills.
 The company hid Foster's involvement, and its advertising claimed the pills were 700% more effective than their rivals.
 Foster's business partner, Barrister, Sean Cousins, promoted the pills, kept silent on Foster's involvement in the business and the fact he knew the pills did not work.
 The scam netted at least $1 million from 70 people who paid up to $42,000 each for the rights to distribute the pills.

 In September 2005, Foster and Chaste Corporation were fined by the Federal Court for price fixing as well as misleading and deceptive conduct.
 Foster was also banned for five years from being involved directly or indirectly in any cosmetic, health industry-related or weight-loss business.
 In 2006, the Federal Court dismissed Foster's appeal against the five-year ban and ordered him to pay the ACCC's court costs.
 In 2009, Cousins was struck off as a legal practitioner over his role in the scam.